 The best way to kick a bad habit is to replace it with a good habit!
 If your bad habit is waking up late every morning and having to rush to make it out the door on time, then try to implement specific steps to creating a new positive morning routine in place of your old routine.

-Mornings were always a big struggle for me until I took specific steps to fixing it and putting a new habit in place.
+Mornings were always a big struggle for me until I took specific steps to fix it and put a new habit in place.
 The biggest thing that helped me with this was reading The Miracle Morning by Hal Elrod, where he talks you through creating a positive morning routine for personal development and improving your mornings and your entire day.
 Replacing my bad habit of disorganized mornings with a new, very specific habit was what finally allowed me to make a change!

 If you haven’t read The Miracle Morning, I really recommend checking it out!